 With so many evils to sort through, it’s easy to end up feeling guilty every time you spend time on the couch instead of at the gym, or eat a bag of GMO corn tortilla chips instead of a chia seed energy bar.
 Guilt drives some of us to keep reading wellness newsletters and drinking $10 green juices—to hop on one fad or another—just to feel like we’re doing right by our bodies.
 And confusion drives others to do nothing at all.

 This month is all about sorting through those questions and finding some practical solutions for removing the guilt from the eating equation, and making healthy cooking easier and more affordable.

 The first few times I saw a naturopath doctor for my thyroid, I left the office completely overwhelmed and on the verge of tears (even though I had already shed a gallon in her presence).
 Part of this was a reaction to being told that I was still deficient in at least 10 vitamins and minerals.
 (To be a clinically malnourished chef is the ultimate irony).
 But it was really the laundry list of dietary labor I would have to endure to get better that left me feeling helpless.

 It took me years to get on board with my life sans gluten and not want to jump off a building every time there was fresh tagliatelle on a menu.
 Did I now have to worry about arsenic in rice?
 Was I really not allowed to eat quinoa unless it had soaked overnight for fear of it sprouting in my gut?
 Hadn’t this carboholic suffered enough?!?

-I decided to approach these transitions in baby steps, starting with understanding an anti-inflammatory diet in the simplest terms, as relayed by my far less militant acupuncturist, Heidi.
+I decided to approach these transitions in baby steps, starting with understanding an anti-inflammatory diet in the simplest terms.

 Read on for some ground rules, and don’t forget to check in at the end of the month to find out how I did!